SergeyGubar/notes/Python/Python.md

 #### Pandas

 Pandas is a high level data manipulation tool.
-In pandas we store data in so-called dataframe.
+In pandas we store data in so-called dataframe (or series which is 1d equivalent).
+Below is shown typical dataframe example:

 ![dataframe](Pics/dataframe.png)